lkiesow/leihs-wiki/Fields.md

 ```json
 "attribute" : ["properties", "name_of_property"]
 ```
-The properties hash is always present and you an always define new attributes on it simply by declaring them in one of your fields.
+The properties hash is always present and you can always define new attributes on it simply by declaring them in one of your fields.
 Make sure the names contain only letters a to z and the underscore.

+You do not need to take particular care to prefix your property names with anything, but if you think it's likely that leihs itself might one day add a property with a name you're using, do prefix it now instead of later.

 ### permissions